rcoh/food/content/post/bagels.md

 > "Damn these are good.
 Dude seriously so.
 Good.
 Thanks." -- AJ
 >
 > "I can't tell you how happy we both are for this recipe" -- AJ's mom
+>
+> "They were amazing!
+Done searching, will use this recipe forever." -- Clara

 **Yield:** Approx Baker's dozen depending on size.
 Feel free to halve everything if you're living in a apocalyptic quarantine without an office of people to share with.
 But they will also freeze well.